tarwn/lessthandot-hugo/blogs/content/posts/2010-11-29-execute-ssis-from-sql.md

 Note that the parameters are in Unicode and should be converted as such.

 With any statement, error handling should be used.
-In this example, adding the TRY…CATCH and utilizing RAISERROR can be used to handle exceptions in the execution of sp\_start\_job.
+In this example, adding the TRY...CATCH and utilizing RAISERROR can be used to handle exceptions in the execution of sp\_start\_job.

 The complete stored procedure, CallUpEmpCheck, would be as follows